areee/dart_kassakuitti_cli/README.md

 ## Installation

-1. Download a Chrome extension called "[snapshot-as-html](https://github.com/areee/snapshot-as-html)" (edited by the author of this project)
-    - In the [latest release page](https://github.com/areee/snapshot-as-html/releases/latest), go to the assets section and click the "Source code (zip)" link.
-It'll download the source code to your computer.
-    - Unzip the zip file.
-    - Open Google Chrome and go to the [Extensions page](chrome://extensions) (chrome://extensions).
-    - Enable the developer mode and click "Load unpacked".
-Browse to the unzipped folder (e.g. `snapshot-as-html-0.1.0`) and go to the subdirectory (`snapshot-as-html`).
-That folder should include all the extension files, e.g. `manifest.json`.
-Click "Select" in the open dialog and Google Chrome will load the extension.
-2. Git clone this project (or Code → Download ZIP).
-Add an [alias](#alias) to use it with `kassakuitti` command.
+See the installation in [its own page](https://github.com/areee/dart_kassakuitti_cli/blob/main/INSTALLATION.md).

 ## Usage

 ### Needed files
 - An EAN file = an HTML file (.html) → needed when using both S-kaupat and K-ruoka
-  - Generate an HTML file by using `snapshot-as-html` project (see the [installation](#installation)).
+  - Generate an HTML file by using `snapshot-as-html` project (see the [installation](https://github.com/areee/dart_kassakuitti_cli/blob/main/INSTALLATION.md)).
   - To generate that, go to an active order page of an online store:
     - [s-kaupat.fi](https://www.s-kaupat.fi) (profile image → "Tilaukset" → "Katso tilaustiedot") or
     - [k-ruoka.fi](https://www.k-ruoka.fi) (profile image → "Tilaukset" → expand the latest order).